kakchan/sendo/README.md

 ## Setup Local Development Environment
-### Unit Tests
+### Unit Tests & Integration Tests
 Our unit tests covered both client and server sides.
+Also, there are integration tests to cover server side api (file extension .integration.spec.js)

 - **Karma** is used for the **client** side unit testing
 - **Mocha** is used for the **server** side unit testing